Art works PRIMED:

 A major new initiative of the Art works PRIMED interim expansion is the Art PLAYce, a new hands-on art space for children and families.
 This new family art center expands the Museum’s already vital educational programming.
 The Art PLAYce is a dynamic 1,600 square foot addition to the Museum, and will provide a new opportunity for the children of WNC to grow and learn through hands-on, interactive art activities.
 The Art PLAYce is self-guided and open during Museum hours for families to enjoy as part of their Museum visit.
 This initiative offers an array of art-based and art-making activities for children, including three-dimensional building activities based on local architecture as well as interactive installations based on artworks in the Museum’s Permanent Collection, and new, art-based curriculum.

-Enhancing the Art PLAYce are several site-specific works of art by local artists Jennifer Jessee, Kenn Kotara, Warren Perdue, Aaron Tucker and Christi Whitely, as well as contributions from Chris Slusher and Steve Parker.
+Enhancing the Art PLAYce are several site-specific works of art by local artists Jennifer Jessee, Nancy Joyce, Warren and Quinton Perdue, Aaron Tucker and a special collaboration among students at UNC Asheville.
+Finally, we thank Chris Slusher and Steve Parker, as well as The Dancing Bear and The Toy Box, for their contributions to the Art PLAYce.
 The new space allocated to expand educational programming through Art WORKS Primed, includes much-needed additional space for new studio, classroom and theatre space, as well as the area dedicated to the Art PLAYce.

 EAST WING EXHIBITIONS